GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Experiments

 \paragraph{Evaluation Metrics}

-The \textit{42Street} dataset represents a real-world scenario in which, given a raw-video, a model should produce a single prediction for each person crop detected in the video.
-Therefore, we measure a model's performance using classification metrics: \textit{Per-Image} and \textit{Per-Track} accuracy.
-We note that these accuracies are equivalent to the top-1 metric, typically used in ReID works. \begin{itemize} \item \textit{Per-Image Accuracy}: the number of correctly identified person crops in a video, divided by the total number of person crops in the video, across all evaluation videos. \item \textit{Per-Track Accuracy}: the number of correctly classified tracks, i.e. whether the model's single prediction on the entire track is correct, divided by the total number of tracks in the video, across all evaluation videos. \end{itemize}
+Similar to most ReID works, we measure the performance of a model using the top-1 metric.
+Since the query tracks are of different lengths, we measure the top-1 accuracy of both \textit{Per-Image} and \textit{Per-Track} accuracy. \begin{itemize}[leftmargin=*] \item \textit{Per-Image Accuracy}: the number of correctly identified person \underline{crops} in a video, divided by the total number of person crops in the video, across all evaluation videos. \item \textit{Per-Track Accuracy}: the number of correctly classified \underline{tracks}, \ie. whether the model's single prediction on the entire track is correct, divided by the total number of tracks in the video, across all evaluation videos. \end{itemize}

-We note that the image-based models we evaluate generate a per-image prediction, and do not provide a single prediction for an entire track.
-In order to address this limitation, while calculating their \textit{Per-Track} accuracy, we set a single prediction for the entire track based on the most confidently predicted identity, across all the track images, similarly to \cref{our-model-video-based}.
-Furthermore, as this work does not focus on improving tracking capabilities, while calculating this metric any track with less than 10 frames is ignored, as those are likely to be tracking mistakes.
+We observe that the image-based models we assess generate individual predictions for each image and do not offer a single prediction for an entire track.
+To overcome this shortcoming, we establish a single prediction based on the majority vote for the entire track.
+Additionally, since the primary focus of this study is not on enhancing tracking capabilities, we exclude tracks with less than 10 frames from our evaluation calculations, as they are more likely to be tracking errors.
+We note that the evaluation protocol of the \textbf{\textit{42Street}} dataset concerns only the detected person crops.
+The person detector of ByteTrack \cite{byteTracker} which we used, achieved an IDF1 score of 80.5 on MOT16\cite{MOT16}.

-\paragraph{Open-Set and Closed-Set ReID Settings} ReID models we compare our results against assume that the input datasets are of a closed-set setting.
-Hence, in order to correctly evaluate against these models we compare the results in both the open-set and closed-set settings.
-The latter is done by ignoring out-of-gallery queries during evaluation.